Marine Habitat Protection

 New York's marine habitats support a diverse array of fish, wildlife, and plant species.
 These productive areas include tidal wetlands, submerged aquatic vegetation like eelgrass, estuaries and open waters, mud and sandflats, and natural and artificial reefs.
 Habitats like these produce over 75% of the commercially and recreationally important finfish and shellfish species in the world.
 They also provide recreational opportunities for boating, hiking and birdwatching, and aesthetic value in the landscape.

 Marine habitats like tidal wetlands and barrier beaches also protect New York's shoreline from erosion and flooding.
-It is the responsibility of the DEC's Bureau of Marine Resources, Marine Habitat Protection Section to protect and restore these valuable resources for the benefit of all New Yorkers.
+It is the responsibility of the DEC's Division of Marine Resources, Marine Habitat Protection Section to protect and restore these valuable resources for the benefit of all New Yorkers.

 To accomplish this mission, we use a variety of regulatory and non-regulatory tools.
 You can explore these tools by visiting some of our programs.